 In 1980, I auditioned for the role of the understudy of Anna in the National Tour of The King and I starring Yul Brynner.
 I got the part and diligently rehearsed and rehearsed until I knew my role backwards and forwards.
 I never expected I’d get the chance to perform with Yul Brynner.
-But God has a way of calling out our deepest dreams and giving them wings!
+But God has a way of making the impossible seem logical!

 Below, is an excerpt from chapter one of my book, Growing Great Kids and tells how God, even before I knew Him, turned my life upside down.

 “About 2 months into the run of the show, I arrived at the theatre around 7:15pm for the 8:00pm curtain only to find out the leading lady was sick –and I was going on for the first time as the leading lady in forty-five minutes!
 I knew my part well but had never worn the costumes or handled the props, let alone been onstage with Yul Brynner!
 I was freaking out but I had to focus and get ready.

 The night turned out well and I got to perform the role of Anna for two weeks while the leading lady was out with pneumonia.
 In the end, Yul Brynner (who not only starred in the show but was also one of its producers) preferred me in the role so he bought out the leading lady’s two-year contract and offered me the role of a lifetime!
 It was an amazing time for me and I was privileged to play the part of Anna more than a thousand times, before more than a million theatre goers over the next 2 1/2 years!